Can incinerators solve Vietnam’s waste crisis?

 How South Korea’s landmark climate hearings could shape regional action

 The country’s constitutional court is examining whether government inaction on climate change violates citizens’ rights.
-Could it set a precedent?
+Could it set a regional precedent?

 walrus on beach Article